License

 Reserves IP ownership explicitly

-The license explicitly states that intellectual property rights — patents, trademarks, trade secrets, and the rights to commercialise the work — are reserved by the named author(s).
-Using the software does not transfer or license these rights.
+The license states that intellectual property rights — patents, trademarks, trade secrets, and the rights to commercialise the work — are reserved by the named author or authors.
+Using or redistributing the software does not transfer or implicitly license these rights.

 When this matters

-What it doesn't do
+What it does not do

 Using the IPRL

 The license text is freely available.
-To apply it to your project, include it as LICENSE in your repository, filling in the author name(s) and date.
-Add the standard header comment to your source files.
+To apply it to a project, include it as LICENSE in the repository, with the author name or names and date filled in.
+Add the standard header comment to source files.

 The Scratcher Project uses the IPRL for all its projects during the pre-incorporation phase.